 If you’ve been following my online Build-Along Series on the MAN website for my Sopwith Camel, then you know I have been featuring little mini projects as they pop up in the construction.
-Well, as Dave Platt, master scale modeler has said numerous times, “A scale model is never truly finished–you simply stop working in it.”
+Well, as master scale modeler Dave Platt has mentioned numerous times, “A scale model is never truly finished–you simply stop working in it.”
 Here as well, I first test flew the Sopwith Camel back in June and have flown it several times over the summer.
 All the while with my Zenoah G38 engine fully exposed in that big radial cowling.
 So, to help dress up the Camel, I have begun to install a dummy rotary engine.
 I hope you find the techniques involved interesting as they can be used on any similar round nosed airplane you might be building.

 Balsa USA is a great source for all things WW1 and they have been offering nice molded fiberglass dummy engines for a long time.
 I picked up a 9-cylinder molding at the recent Rhinebeck Jamboree and wasted no time in getting it detailed out and ready to add the Camel’s engine compartment.